-Are you an active traveller who wants to see everything in Dallas on your next trip but there’s not quite enough time for your itinerary?
+Are you an active traveller who wants to see all the fun activities in Dallas on your next trip?

-There are plenty of attractions to see in Dallas, but like most visitors, it’s what Dallas has to offer in the evening that makes a trip memorable and you can easily fit in some night activities to make the most of your time.
+There are plenty of fun things to do in Dallas, but like most visitors, it’s what Dallas has to offer in the evening that makes a trip memorable and you can easily fit in some night activities to make the most of your time.

 1. Dallas Evening Tour

 If this is your first night staying in Dallas and you want to see the fun highlights of the city, then there’s no place better to start than the Dallas Evening Tour.

 This is a great way to get to know the city, as the tour takes you through not just downtown Dallas, but also the famous Deep Ellum, Main Street, Uptown, among other neighborhoods.

 See the main landmarks in Dallas light up on this 90 minute trip.